Practice makes perfect when it comes to retirement.

 Most of us really look forward to the idea of well-deserved, unstructured free time.
 A time to do exactly what we please when we please – spend time with family, pursue hobbies, volunteer, travel.
 Until we get there.
 The 2018 Global Retirement Reality Report found that only 53% of Americans said they were happy in retirement.
 Some retirees underestimate how long it takes to adjust to what may be a radically different lifestyle; others miss their friends from work; still others find themselves with too much free time on their hands between grand adventures and visits with the grandkids.

 Like all major life events, transitioning to a retirement lifestyle can be a major adjustment and comes with a few hiccups along the way.
 One day, you may go from your seat at the top as a powerful executive to a lounge chair in your living room with the TV or Fido for company.
-The point is, without your career to define you, what will?
+Without your career to define you, what will?

 It turns out you don’t have to go all-in on retirement.
 You can transition into it, while still working.
 In the years before you plan to retire: Practice.
 Try out different aspects of your proposed retirement and see if they are as fulfilling as you imagined.
-If traveling is on your agenda, start with extended trips to areas of interest (when the time is right).
+If traveling is on your post-career agenda, start now with extended trips to areas of interest.
 Pickleball more your cup of tea?
-Practice now to ensure it’s as fulfilling as you hope.
-Doing so, while you still have a job, can help with your eventual satisfaction in retirement.
-You may find you prefer a sort of hybrid retirement that perfectly blends work and leisure into the ideal mix for you.
+Practice now to ensure it’s as much fun as you hoped it would be.
+Having sampled anticipated retirement activities while you still have a job, can help with your eventual satisfaction in retirement.
+You may find you prefer a sort of hybrid retirement that blends work and leisure into the ideal mix for you.

-Once you have a good idea of what makes life more meaningful for you, take the time to experiment, explore and reflect on both your leisure and work options (e.g., part-time, consulting, moving to a new industry) to find the right balance of time, money, work and play that will become your retirement lifestyle.
-This work-and-play approach works best for those near traditional retirement age who are willing and able to work longer in exchange for getting a good read on their retirement readiness.
+Once you have a good idea of what makes life meaningful for you, take the time to experiment, explore and reflect on both your leisure and work options (e.g., part-time work, consulting, moving to a new industry) to find the right balance of time, money, work and play that will become your retirement lifestyle.
+This work-and-play approach serves best for those near traditional retirement age who are willing and able to remain employed longer in exchange for getting a good read on their retirement readiness.

 To get into the right mindset, first figure out if you really want to retire and what that may look like.
 Imagine how you’ll spend your days as well as what a typical day would look like.
 Ask yourself: